ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Unintentional Persistence

-When persistent domain validation is used, a DNS Administrator failing to remove a no-longer desired Validation Record could enable a User to continue to have access to the domain.
+When persistent domain validation is used, a DNS Administrator failing to remove a no-longer desired Validation Record could enable a User to continue to have access to the domain within the Application Service Provider's service.

-When one-off domain validation is used, this is typically implemented through automation and a DNS Administrator failing to remove access to the User could enable the User to continue to perform new validations.
+When one-off domain validation is used, this is typically implemented through automation where a DNS Administrator grants the User access to make updates to the domain's zone configuration.
+If the DNS Administrator fails to revoke access to a User who should no longer have access, this would enable the User to continue to perform new validations.

 ## Reintroduction of Validation Records

 When a domain has a new owner, that new owner could add a Validation Record that was present in the previous version of the domain.
-In the case of persistent validation this could be used to claim that the original User still has access to the domain.
+In the case of persistent validation this could be used to claim that the original User still has access to the domain within the Application Service Provider's service.
 Applications implementing persistent domain validation need to include this risk within their threat model.

 # IANA Considerations